u16052642/thrive_erp_documentation/documentation-16.0/content/applications/finance/expenses.rst

 Next, enter the email address to be used in the email field, and then click :guilabel:`Save`.
-Now that the email address has been entered, emails can be sent to that alias to create new expenses without having to be in the Odoo database.
+Now that the email address has been entered, emails can be sent to that alias to create new expenses without having to be in the Thrive Bureau ERP database.

 To submit an expense via email, create a new email and enter the product's *internal reference* code (if available) and the amount of the expense in the email subject.
 Next, attach the receipt to the email.
-Odoo creates the expense by taking the information in the email subject and combining it with the receipt.
+Thrive Bureau ERP creates the expense by taking the information in the email subject and combining it with the receipt.

 To check an expense categories internal reference, go to :menuselection:`Expenses app -->